kata198/indexedredis/README.md

 Encodings
 ---------

-IndexedRedis will use by default your system default encoding (sys.getdefaultencoding), unless it is ascii (python2) in which case it will default to utf-8.
+IndexedRedis will use by default your system default encoding (sys.getdefaultencoding), unless it is ascii in which case it will default to utf-8.

 You may change this via IndexedRedis.setDefaultIREncoding.

-Use IRRawField to not perform any encoding/decoding, or use IRUnicodeField to use a different explicit encoding at a per-field level.
+To get the current default encoding, use IndexedRedis.getDefaultIREncoding

+To use a different encoding on a per-field basis, use IRUnicodeField or IRBytesField which both take an "encoding" parameter when constructing, which allows you to have your data follow that encoding.

 Backwards-Incompatible Changes